How to Sell Art Online and Make Money (2024)

 Marketing

-Use all the marketing tools and channels your platform provides that you can manage consistently and adequately to market your artwork and brand yourself.
+Use all the marketing tools provided by your sales channels that you can manage consistently and adequately to market your artwork, brand yourself, and, ultimately, sell your art.

-That includes social accounts resonating with the target audience, a personal website, a blog, and a YouTube channel.
-Consider other strategies like email and influencer marketing
+That includes social accounts that resonate with your customer base, a personal website, a blog, and a YouTube channel.
+Consider other strategies, such as email and influencer marketing.

-• Learn from successful artists with an online presence, regardless of age and artistic experience.
+• Learn from other artists with an online presence, regardless of age and artistic experience.
 Adapt when necessary, but keep your own voice and originality.

-• Network and develop relationships within the art community.
-Participate in art fairs and stay in the loop, online and in person.
+• Network and develop relationships within the artistic community.
+Participate in physical art events and stay in the loop, online and in person.

-Learn more strategies on how to make money as an artist on our blog, and consider broadening your reach with podcast merch.
+Go deeper and explore more on how to start selling art on our blog – from how to make money as an artist to broadening your reach with podcast merch.

-How to Sell Art Online With Print on Demand
+How to Sell Artwork Online With Print on Demand

-Create a POD store with Printify by following these steps.
-Remember, you have to have a sales channel beforehand.
+Follow these steps to create a POD store with Printify.
+Remember, you need a sales channel beforehand.

 1. Digitize Your Artwork

-Depending on the print-on-demand products, there are specific design prerequisites, including colors and measurements.
-Check our Design Guide for key requirements and get acquainted with our free merch maker to get the most out of your creations.
+Canvases, posters, and other print-on-demand products have specific design prerequisites such as available colors, print techniques, and measurements.
+Check Printify’s Design Guide for key requirements and get acquainted with our free merch maker to get the most out of your creations.

 Also, check out our video tutorials for more actionable information.

-Open a store with Printify by clicking My Stores in the right-hand menu.
-You can create up to five free stores, add products, and integrate them with sales channels.
+You can create up to five free stores with Printify, add products, and integrate them with your preferred sales channel.

-After you’ve created a store, choose your first product in our Catalog, and check the Print Providers and the product characteristics.
-When you decide which to pick, click Start Designing to customize the merch with the Mockup Generator.
+After you’ve created an online art store, choose your first product in our Catalog and check the Print Providers and the product characteristics.
+When you decide which to pick, click Start Designing to customize the merch with our Product Creator.

-Upload custom designs, create slogans, or use the Shutterstock integration to customize the merch.
-Preview it, change colors, make any adjustments, and save it.
+• Upload custom designs, create slogans, or use the Shutterstock integration to customize the merch.
+Preview it, make any adjustments, and hit Save

-Edit the profit margins, prices, and descriptions, and review if everything is ok before publishing the final product.
+• Edit the profit margins, prices, and descriptions, and review if everything is alright before publishing the final product.

 Click Publish to synchronize the product with your online store.
 Depending on the sales channel, additional tweaking may be required directly on the platform.